its-simple-as-that/wathe-train-utils/README.md

  - Adds Train Watchers - players who are exempt from the Teleporter's Horn (intended to allow people to remain outside the train to spectate / take a break)
  - Adds Interaction stations - a means to become a conductor/train watcher, using interaction and display entities.
 To place in world, use the appropriate create_interaction_station function.
  - Adds configurability with scoreboards:
-   - Time duration of sessions,
-   - Modded/Vanilla Session compatibility (slightly buggy as of now),
    - Maximum number of Conductors,
    - Game-Start Queue Duration,
    - No. of Fake-Players spawned using the debug function __summon_carpet_bot__ [REQUIRES CARPET TO WORK]